juju/docs/src/en/config-maas.md

+Title: Configuring Juju to work with MAAS(bare metal)

 # Configuring for MAAS (bare metal)

 Metal As A Service is software which allows you to deal with physical hardware